 General Sikorski’s government approached the International Red Cross in Switzerland to investigate the Katyń find, as did the Germans, but the IRC refused to do so without Soviet approval, which it did not receive.
 The IRC published its decision not to become involved in the matter on 23 April 1943, two days after the Soviet newspaper Pravda published an article accusing the Polish government of collaborating with Hitler.11

 Exhibit 98 of the 1952 Congressional hearing into the 1940 Katyń murders, showing the sparse wood surrounding one of the mass graves, then still an exhumation site.

 By May 1943, the Soviets openly declared that they intended to hold on to the part of Poland they had invaded as Hitler’s partners, and had formed a Union of Polish Patriots to administer it.

-By then, Stalin held a significant number of Polish men in the Red Army and a Soviet-controlled Polish army under the Polish deserter Zygmunt Berling.
-Conscription started in September 1942, immediately after an evacuation via the Caspian Sea of nearly 70,000 Polish military and civilian evacuees, and caught those who had not managed to escape the USSR with the genuine Polish army.12
+By then, Stalin held a significant number of Polish men in the Red Army, and a Soviet-controlled Polish army under the Polish deserter Zygmunt Berling.
+Conscription into the Soviet sympathiser’s cynically named 1st Tadeusz Kościuszko Infantry Division started in September 1942, immediately after the second mass evacuation from the USSR—via the Caspian Sea— of nearly 70,000 Polish military and civilian evacuees.
+It caught those who had not managed to escape the USSR with the genuine Polish army.12

 In April 1943, Churchill was more preoccupied with the battle in Tunisia than the discovery at Katyń, more intent on appeasing Stalin than respecting General Sikorski.
 Despite British pressure to withdraw his IRC request, Sikorski refused.